WHO ARE WE?

 We may collect personal information from you in a number of circumstances, including where you:

-- make an enquiry with us via email or telephone;
+- make an enquiry with us via telephone, email or by visiting our office;

-- lodge a loan enquiry or request a quote through our website;
+- lodge or partially lodge a loan enquiry or request a quote through our website;

-- apply to be a borrower or guarantor;
+- apply or partially apply, to be a borrower or guarantor;

 - attend an event hosted by us;

-- apply for accreditation as a business partner, aggregator, broker or introducer of loans or other products.
+- apply or partially apply for accreditation as a business partner, aggregator, broker or introducer of loans or other products;

 If you do not provide the information requested by us, we may not be able to provide you with our services.